Read about the Oxford Patient Safety Collaborative’s current mental health programme here

 Ensuring leave is safe for patients with mental health needs who are both detained and voluntary is a key patient safety priority.
-Planned leave is an important part of a compassionate and patient centred recovery process.
+Planned leave is an important part of a compassionate and patient-centred recovery process.
 Leaving a ward without permission or failing to return at an agreed time raises concerns about the health and wellbeing of the patient.

-The safer leave project provides a framework which supports staff and patients to collaboratively plan compassionate leave for both detained and informal patients which encourages safe and timely return to the wards at the agreed time.
+The aim of the project was for each ward to reduce failure to return from Section 17 leave or agreed time away from the wards by 50% within 12 months.
+It provided a framework which supports staff and patients to collaboratively plan compassionate leave for both detained and informal patients, encouraging safe and timely return to the wards at the agreed time.

-- Interruptions to care planning and disruption to the therapeutic ward environment
+- interruptions to care planning and disruption to the therapeutic ward environment

-- Breakdown in working alliances
+- breakdown in working alliances

-- Loss of trust
+- loss of trust

-- Possible risks to the patient or others well being
+- possible risks to the patient or others’ wellbeing

-- Individual Safer Leave forms for patients which capture key information and support the therapeutic planning of leave and time away from the ward
+- individual safer leave forms for patients which capture key information and support the therapeutic planning of leave and time away from the ward

-- Patient information leaflets detailing ward expectations
+- patient information leaflets detailing ward expectations

-- Intentional rounding
+- intentional rounding

-- Visual Information for staff to raise awareness of the procedures necessary to ensure leave and time away from the ward is safer
+- visual information for staff to raise awareness of the procedures necessary to ensure leave and time away from the ward is safer.

 - This project featured in the national ‘Patient Safety Collaboratives: Making care safer for all’ report published in July 2016